jaredloftus/profiles/ondeck/alexandervinnik_toreview.md

 # Alexander Vinnik

 ## Summary
 Alexander Vinnik is the alleged owner of BTC-e.
-He was arrested in July 2017 accused on laundering billions of dollars through the exchange.
+He was arrested in July 2017 accused of laundering billions of dollars through the exchange.

 ## Bio
 Alexander Vinnik was arrested in Greece in July 2017, accused of laundering billions of dollars in bitcoin through BTC-e.
 Authorities have alleged Vinnik is the owner and operator of BTC-e, a cryptocurrency exchange headquartered in Russia and founded in 2011.
 They have also claimed that the exchange is linked to criminal activities.